- Liver fluke (Fasciola hepatica) are large, flat, leaf shaped parasites found in the liver.

 - Affected animals may go down and die within minutes if driven at pace.
 On close examination anaemia and abdominal pain may be detected.

-- Chronic fasciolosis is more common.
-Sheep generally display ill thrift, anaemia and bottle jaw may develop.
+- Chronic fasciolosis is more common and reflects the long-term loss of liver function.
+Sheep generally display ill thrift, anaemia and bottle jaw.

-- Where liver fluke are present, deaths from Black disease may occur if sheep have not been vaccinated.
+- Where liver fluke is present, deaths from Black disease may occur if sheep have not been vaccinated.

-- Where mature fluke are present, testing for eggs in the faeces is a reliable method of confirmation; however egg numbers do not correlate to the liver damage being caused, nor to the fluke burden.
+- Where mature fluke is present, testing for eggs in the faeces is a reliable method of confirmation; however, egg numbers often do not correlate to the liver damage being caused, nor to the size of the fluke burden.

 - Based on flock history, environment and post mortem findings.

-- Good biosecurity measures when introducing new stock on farm.
+- Good biosecurity practices should be used when introducing new stock on farm.

-- Effective, strategically timed oral drenching of sheep is very important to the control of liver fluke to reduce pasture contamination as infected animals shed eggs in their faeces.
+- Effective, strategically timed oral drenching of sheep is very important.
+This controls liver fluke egg production and subsequent pasture contamination by limiting infected animals shedding of eggs in their faeces.

-- Avoid exposing animals to marshy areas infested with snails, especially in dry periods when water levels in the marshy areas are lower and animals have easier access to contaminated herbage.
+- Avoid exposing animals to marshy areas infested with snails, especially in dry periods when water levels in the marshy areas are lower and animals have easier access to contaminated herbage (around the water source).
 Graze such paddocks with adult sheep and cattle as they have a greater tolerance to the parasite and preferably when water levels are high.

 - Clean water troughs regularly to prevent the establishment of snail colonies.
 Where possible, fence off marshy areas and stream banks which offer a suitable habitat for snail survival.